-College Football Rankings: 10 Schools That Made Biggest Week 4 BCS Case
+College Football Rankings: 10 Schools Who Made Biggest Week 4 BCS Case

 As with most of the College football season, there were some great games this past Saturday.
 Several teams made statements as to where they think they should be playing this holiday season.

 Some teams went on the road and took care of business, while other either protected their houses or came from behind to show their intestinal fortitude.

 Here's a list of ten teams that know where they are right now and are more than happy to prove it to the BCS.

 Let's start with an obvious one.
 One of the biggest sports cliches ever is the one that says it's much harder to defend the crown than it is to win it.